Murder Mystery Game AI

 Here's the clever part: the visual style of your case files communicates era, tone, and authenticity instantly—without you saying a word.
 A 1920s art deco police report immediately signals a specific time period and mystery subgenre.
 A 1970s typewriter-style detective file folder suggests a completely different investigation atmosphere than a 1950s noir-inspired case.

 This visual shorthand lets players dress, speak, and think within that framework without explicit instruction.
 They see the design and their imagination does the heavy lifting.
-The vintage styling also creates what's called permission to suspend disbelief—if the documents look professionally designed and aged, players grant permission for the entire scenario to be legitimate.
+The vintage styling also creates permission to suspend disbelief—if the documents look professionally designed and aged, players grant permission for the entire scenario to be legitimate.

 Practical Party Benefits Beyond Atmosphere